mrled/progfiguration/readme.md

 python3 -m unittest
 # Run progfiguration itself
 progfiguration --help
-# Build a source-only distribution of the package
-python3 -m build -s
-# Upload it to PyPI
-twine upload dist/*
 ```

 We only actually need to build a source version of the package,